Often, when I mark compositions, I come across lines of dialogue that sound like this.

 “Last one in the pool is a rotten egg!”
 I shouted.

-Tip number #3: Think about how the character feels about the problem
+Writing a Composition Tip #3: Think about how the character feels about the problem

 Because you know what he will do later, you can hint that something bad is going to happen in the line of dialogue.